rust-embedded/embedonomicon/src/exceptions.md

 The program now executes the user defined `HardFault` function instead of the `DefaultExceptionHandler` in the `rt` crate.

-Like our first attempt at a `main` interface this first implementation has the problem of having no type safety.
-It's also easy to mistype the name of the exception, but that doesn't produce an error or warning instead the user defined handler is simply ignored.
+Like our first attempt at a `main` interface, this first implementation has the problem of having no type safety.
+It's also easy to mistype the name of the exception, but that doesn't produce an error or warning.
+Instead the user defined handler is simply ignored.
 Those problems can be fixed using a macro like the [`exception!`] macro defined in `cortex-m-rt`.

 [`exception!`]: https://github.com/japaric/cortex-m-rt/blob/v0.5.1/src/lib.rs#L79